0x00Nu11/frankensteins-monster/README.md

 # frankensteins-monster
-solution to Project Euler's "Longest Collatz Sequence" problem, but using a combination of java, python, c, and shell script
+**solution to Project Euler's "Longest Collatz Sequence" problem, but using a combination of java, python, c, and shell script.**
+*run the java file.*